TTL vs Explicit Invalidation: A Production Reliability Boundary

 Eviction Policies as Silent Invalidation

-When memory limits are approached, the eviction policy becomes a silent invalidation mechanism that operates independently of your application logic.
-Configuring LRU vs LFU Eviction Policies determines whether stale data is purged by access frequency or recency, which fundamentally alters how TTL windows should be calibrated.
-If your workload relies heavily on read-heavy, long-tail access patterns, aggressive TTLs combined with volatile-lfu eviction prevent hot-key saturation, whereas write-heavy domains benefit from tighter explicit invalidation boundaries paired with allkeys-lru to clear recently modified but infrequently accessed entries.
+When memory limits are approached, the eviction policy becomes a silent invalidation mechanism that operates independently of application logic.
+The policy choice — covered in depth in LRU vs LFU Eviction Policies — determines whether stale data is purged by access frequency or recency, which fundamentally alters how TTL windows should be calibrated.
+Read-heavy, long-tail access patterns benefit from aggressive TTLs combined with volatile-lfu eviction, whereas write-heavy domains benefit from tighter explicit invalidation boundaries paired with allkeys-lru to clear recently modified but infrequently accessed entries.

-Validate your eviction configuration against production memory pressure using Redis CLI:
+Validate your eviction configuration against production memory pressure using the Redis CLI:

 # Set memory limit and policy